argonne-lcf/inference-endpoints/README.md

 ###
 > **📝 Note**
-> Currently embeddings is only supported by infinity framework.
+> Currently embeddings are only supported by the infinity framework.
 > See [usage](#-usage-examples) and/or refer to [OpenAI API](https://platform.openai.com/docs/overview) docs for examples

 ## 📚 Available Models